The Counselling Process

 I am happy to discuss any questions you may have prior to arranging your first appointment.

 All enquires are usually answered within 24 hours Monday to Thursday.
+If I haven't gotten back to you within this timescale, please don't hesitate to chase me up again through this contact form.

 © Wishaw Counselling Service